iam-pratap/End-to-End-CI-CD-Implementation/full_implementation.md

 - password - <password>
 - ID - docker-cred

-### Add Sonarqube credentials in Jenkins
+### Add GitHub credentials in Jenkins

-- Go to sonarqube > my account > security > generate-tokens
+- Go to github > setting > developer-setting > personal access token > tokens(classic)
 - Go to jenkins > manage jenkins > system > global credential(unrestricted)
 - new credentials > secret text
 - scope - Global(jenkins, nodes, items, all child items etc)
-- secret - fdc07fb48b543afe1cf2f492ea4c2eaf78b7ffad
+- secret - <secret-text>
-- ID - sonarqube
+- ID - github

-restart jenkins
+Once you are done with the above steps, it is better to restart Jenkins.

 Note: Create a new instance for kubernetes and ArgoCD